Country: United States Region: Overseas

 Area use / Military Branches: ACTIVE

-Nato members agreed to a Ballistic Missile Defence system over Europe to protect against future Iranian ballistic missiles.
+Nato agreed to a Ballistic Missile Defence system over Europe to protect against ballistic missiles.
 A compromise not to pinpoint Iran was reached with Turkey, which had threatened to block the deal if its neighbour was named as a threat.

-Under US plans, a system of US SM-3 missile interceptors and radars already planned for Europe – to include interceptors in Romania and Poland as well as the radar in Turkey – would be linked to expanded European-based missile defences.
-That would create a broad system protecting Western Europe against med-range missile attacks.
+Under US plans, a system of US SM-3 missile interceptors and radars – to include interceptors in Romania and Poland as well as the radar in Turkey – would be linked to expanded European-based missile defences creating a broad system protecting Western Europe against med-range missile attacks.

-Turkey agreed to host the AN/TPY-2 X-band radar http://www.youtube.com/watch?v=oT0IzYCJh0k and later on the phased array AN/SPY-1D combined E-band, F-band, S-band and X-band radar in the framework of NATO missile defence architecture.
-The site is located at the installation in Kürecik which was used in the past for similar purposes.
-Lt.
-Gen. Mark Hertling, commander of US Armed Forces Europe, confirmed recently that this radar was online and ops.
+Turkey agreed to host the AN/TPY-2 X-band radar and later on the phased array AN/SPY-1D combined E- F-, S- and X-band radar in the framework of NATO missile defence architecture.
+The site is located at the installation in Kürecik which has been used in the past for similar purposes.

 NATO BMD build-up:

-- Turkey hosts a US BMD radar at Kürecik;
+- Turkey hosts a NATO BMD radar at Kürecik;

-- Romania hosts a US Aegis Ashore site at Deveselu Airbase
+- Romania hosts a Aegis Ashore site at Deveselu airbase

-- Poland hosts another US Aegis Ashore site at Redzikowo military base;
+- Poland hosts another Aegis Ashore site at Redzikowo army base;

 - Additionally, other NATO countries supply multi-mission BMD-capable Aegis ships